-To install the latest Arkio plugin for Unity download and install it from the Unity Asset Store.
+Importing models from and to Unity requires a Plus, Pro or Enterprise license.
+You can learn more about our paid licenses on our website and can start a free trial from Arkio to try this.
+The latest Arkio plugin for Unity can be downloaded and installed from the Unity Asset Store.
 Once installed a Tools/Arkio menu will appear on the top Unity toolbar.

 Using our Unity plugin you can import your Unity scene with all the visible GameObjects and Prefabs.
 You can edit, move or add new geometry on this scene from Arkio and invite others to join you to collaborate on this scene from any device.
 Once you are done with your changes the scene can be exported back to Unity to update the original GameObjects and Prefabs to their new location/size and import the created or loaded geometry from Arkio.